nolascojoao/aws-ebs-snapshot-lab/README.md

 - Part 2 automates the management of EBS snapshots, deletion of old snapshots, and syncing them with S3 for backup.

 ---
+⚠️ **Attention:**
+- All the tasks will be completed via the command line using AWS CLI.
+Ensure you have the necessary permissions.
+[Install AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
+- Charges may apply for completing this lab.
+[AWS Pricing](https://aws.amazon.com/pricing/)
+---

 # Part 1: Architecture Preparation